The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 digital rectal examination

-Small dips in the skin over the breast, which can be a sign of breast cancer.
-Sometimes described as being like orange peel.
+Small dips in the skin, sometimes described as being like orange peel.

 When cancer continues to grow and spread.